codeblooded1001000/my-ecom-Backend/README.md

-# E-mart
+# My E-com

-The E-mart Backend is a RESTful API built to support the E-mart online marketplace application.
+The My E-com Backend is a RESTful API built to support the My E-com online marketplace application.

 ## Features